Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 == CE19.3: All Portals 1.9+
 CE19.3.1) The run is considered complete once the conditions of Any% have been met after all 128 end portals have been lit.
 - CE19.3.1.a) Clarification: If an end portal is unable to be lit, the run's objective cannot be fulfilled.
-CE19.3.2) You may enter the end and/or kill the ender dragon before all 128 end portals have been lit.
+CE19.3.2) You may enter the end and kill the ender dragon before all 128 end portals have been lit.
 - CE19.3.2.a) If you choose to kill the ender dragon before all 128 end portals have been lit, you still must kill the ender dragon after all 128 end portals have been lit, which ends the run.
 CE19.3.3) In addition to the external tools allowed by #entangledRule("A.11"), the following additional external tools may be used: <CE19.3.3>
 - CE19.3.3.a) #formatLink("https://github.com/TheTalkingMime/AllPortals")[All Portals [TheTalkingMime]]